jigpu/linuxwacom-wiki-archive/wiki/Fixed_device_files_with_udev.md

 In other words the two versions of 60-wacom.rules below provide you with USB symlinks to use in your xorg.conf.
 Two symlinks are supported, */dev/input/wacom* for stylus, eraser, cursor, and pad.
 And */dev/input/wacom-touch* for touch and the Bamboo Pen & Touch pad.
+Rules for serial Wacom tablet are also shown.

 60-wacom.rules
 --------------